Jeremy Clarkson: Environment

 Clarkson is critical of the green movement and environmentalism, including groups such as Greenpeace—he has called them "eco-mentalists" and "old trade unionists and CND lesbians".
 He also said that, although he "hate[s] the movement, [he] loves the destination" of environmentalism and believes that people should quietly strive to be more eco-friendly.
 He has been dismissive of windfarms and renewable energy and has spoken in support of hydrogen cars.

-Clarkson rejects the scientific consensus on climate change, believing that anthropogenic greenhouse gas emissions do not affect the global climate.
+Clarkson historically rejected the scientific consensus on climate change, believing that anthropogenic greenhouse gas emissions do not affect the global climate.
 He has also expressed doubt that the effects of climate change are "a bad thing", saying in 2005 "let's just stop and think for a moment what the consequences might be.
 Switzerland loses its skiing resorts?
 The beach in Miami is washed away?
 North Carolina gets knocked over by a hurricane?
 Anything bothering you yet?"
 However, during a 2019 trip to Cambodia while filming The Grand Tour, Clarkson acknowledged the "graphic demonstration" of climate change impacts on the Mekong River and Tonlé Sap was "genuinely alarming"; however, he still expressed doubt that it was driven by human activity.
 Cambodia was undergoing a severe drought during the show's filming.
 Clarkson is against climate activism, and has often made personal attacks against teenage activist Greta Thunberg, whom he has called "a spoilt brat".

 Environmentalists have protested or heckled Clarkson on a number of occasions for his views, including at his honorary degree ceremony at Oxford Brookes University, where a protester threw a banana meringue pie in his face in September 2005, and in 2009 when activist group Climate Rush dumped horse manure on his lawn.
 Clarkson's comments on Greta Thunberg were criticised by his own daughter.